 Can Cats Eat Cheese?
 It's Complicated

 Cheese is generally considered to be a safe food for cats, but there are many potential problems, as well.
 In fact, there are so many potential problems that it may be easier to avoid cheese altogether.
-Before sharing a slice of Swiss with your kitty, there are some other questions to consider:
+Because cheese isn't part of a complete and balanced diet for felines and because so many cats can't digest dairy, there's no need to go out of your way to get your cat to eat it.
+However, if your cat is curious or you think a bit of cheese might be a good incentive for good behavior, follow the guidelines below for the safest approach to sharing a slice of Swiss.

 Are There Nutritional Benefits to Feeding Your Cat Cheese?

 As obligate carnivores, cats rely on nutrients found only in animal products.
 "The simplest and most convenient way to meet the nutrient requirements of a cat," the Clinical Nutrition Service explains, "is to provide them with a complete and balanced commercial diet formulated by a board-certified veterinary nutritionist or an individual with a PhD in animal nutrition."

 If your cat is getting all of his required nutrients from his diet, treats like cheese don't have nutritional benefits.
 In addition, the majority of your cat's calories should come from foods specially formulated to give him the nutrients he needs.
 Human foods like cheese should only be given occasionally and in moderation.

 How to Feed Your Cat Cheese Safely

 While your cat shouldn't get free range over the charcuterie board, you can safely give them a small bite.
 Taking into account the points above, here are some guidelines for safely feeding cheese to your cat: